 Which Drugs Can Cause Liver Damage?

 - Acetaminophen.
 Taking acetaminophen in excess is the leading cause of drug-induced liver injury.
 “When you follow recommended acetaminophen doses, the drug is very safe,” said Francisco Durazo, MD, chief of transplant hepatology and transplant medicine at the Froedtert & MCW health network.
 “When you take too much, you can get toxicity of the liver and sometimes acute liver failure, which has a high mortality rate and often requires a liver transplant.”

 - Illegal drugs.
 Illicit drugs, such as cocaine and PCP, negatively impact the liver.

 - Alcohol.
-While not technically a drug, alcohol can have a similar effect on the liver.
 Alcohol-induced liver injury has become the most common indication for liver transplant and has increased significantly in the last decade.
 “We are seeing people in their 20s already with advanced cirrhosis requiring a liver transplant,” Dr. Durazo said.

 In some cases, prescribed medications, over-the-counter medications, dietary supplements such as workout supplements and fat burners, hormones, and herbs can also cause liver injury.

 Dietary supplements are a frequent cause of liver injury.
 There isn’t a standardized minimum dosage of these supplements that can cause liver injury, and it can happen to anybody.